-25 TV Dramas to Binge-Watch Right Now
+28 TV Dramas Definitely Worth Binge-Watching Tonight

 First aired: 1990

 If you were too young to have watched this game-changing series when it originally aired, we suggest you start from the beginning, stat—if for nothing else than the unbelievable 1990s fashion.
-Not that the soapy series won’t suck you into to its plot: Two wholesome twins—Brenda and Brandon Walsh played by Shannen Dougherty and Jason Priestly—move with their parents from small-town Minnesota to excess-filled Beverly Hills.
-Yes, there was enough drama to fill ten seasons.
+Not that the soapy series won’t suck you into its plot: Two wholesome twins—Brenda and Brandon Walsh played by Shannen Dougherty and Jason Priestly—move with their parents from small-town Minnesota to excess-filled Beverly Hills.
+Yes, there was enough drama to fill 10 seasons.
+Stream it here.

 “Boss”